manzt/anywidget/paper/paper.md

 # Summary

-The **anywidget** project provides a specification and toolset for portable and reusable web-based widgets in interactive computing environments.
+The **anywidget** project provides a specification and toolset for portable and reusable web-based widgets in interactive computing environments (\autoref{fig:overview}).
 First, it defines a standard for widget front-end code based on the web browser's native module system.
-Second, it provides tools to author, distribute, and execute these modules across web-based computing platforms (\autoref{fig:overview}).
+Second, it provides tools to author, distribute, and execute these modules across web-based computing platforms.
 Since its release a year and a half ago, anywidget has steadily gained adoption.
 Nearly 70 new widgets have been created with or ported to anywidget and published to the Python Package Index (PyPI), along with numerous standalone scripts and notebooks.
 These tools cover general-purpose visualization libraries [@jscatter; @Heer2024-rr] as well as notebook integrations for applications in biology [@gos; @vitessce; @viv; @cev], mapping